pantrypoints/sp/content/en/research/aristotle/metaphysics/book-3/part-3.md

-## 6. Is it the genera that should be taken as elements and principles, or rather the primary constituents of a thing?
+## 6. Should the genera be taken as elements and principles, or rather as the primary constituents of a thing?

 e.g. it is the primary parts of which articulate sounds consist that are thought to be elements and principles of articulate sound, not the common genus-articulate sound; and we give the name of 'elements' to those geometrical propositions, the proofs of which are implied in the proofs of the others, either of all or of most.